Gift-Chukwudi/Data-Analysis/PowerBI_Projects/Expense_Analysis/README.md

 **Project Title**: Expense Management Analysis
 **Platform Used**: Microsoft Power BI
 **Data Source**: Udemy "Build 45 Real-World Power BI Projects for BI & Data Analysts" Course.
-**Analytics Approach**: Descriptive, focusing on summarizing past data to identify patterns and trends.
+**Analytics Approach**: Descriptive, focusing on summarizing and reporting on past data.

-This Power BI project demonstrates a real-world descriptive finance analytics scenario by creating an integrated dashboard that summarizes and visualizes historical financial performance and spending patterns.
-It focuses on modeling and analyzing data across budgets, actual expenditures, and forecasts to reveal trends, variances, and key cost drivers.
+This Power BI project showcases a real-world descriptive finance reporting scenario by creating an integrated dashboard that summarizes historical financial performance and spending patterns.
+It focuses on reporting and visualizing budgets, actual expenditures, and forecasts to highlight trends, variances, and key cost drivers.

 ## Core Skills Applied